Experiences & Amenities

 - Old Kings Highway Trail and Jones Cut Trail (both on the west side of A1A) are historic, unrefined trails that traverse through the heart of Big Talbot Island's lush maritime hammock and scrubby flatwoods.

-- The paved multi-use Timucuan Trail runs for almost three miles and ambles through shady forests, providing a perfect place to take the family biking or push the kids in the stroller.
+- The paved multi-use Timucuan Trail runs for almost 3 miles and ambles through shady forests, providing a perfect place to take the family biking or push the kids in the stroller.

 Located between Big Talbot Island and Little Talbot Island, Kayak Amelia is Talbot Islands State Parks' canoe and kayak visitor service provider.
 Kayak Amelia offers everything from canoe and kayak rentals to special focus guided trips.
 The facility provides local information including maps, safety guidance and possible routes.
 Inside the concession you will find snacks and drinks, restrooms and souvenirs.
 If you have your own kayak you can use the hand-launch ramp located here for $1 per person.
 Please check in at the front desk before launching.

 Kayak Amelia has a quaint gift shop that offers visitors earth-friendly products including clothing made from organic cotton, hemp and bamboo, DEET free insect repellent, fair trade necklaces, natural handmade soaps, and health conscious snacks and beverages.
-For more information on products offered contact Kayak Amelia.
+For more information contact Kayak Amelia.

 The panoramic view of Nassau Sound as it opens to meet the Atlantic Ocean makes Big Talbot’s Bluffs a perfect setting for a picnic.
-The Bluffs picnic area is located on the east side of S.R.
-A1A.
-This picnic area has a $3 entrance fee per vehicle and offers park visitors covered picnic pavilions with grills and tables along with an absolutely gorgeous view of Nassau Sound.
+The Bluffs picnic area is located on the east side of State Road A1A.
+This picnic area has a $3 entrance fee per vehicle and offers park visitors covered picnic pavilions with grills and tables along with a gorgeous view of Nassau Sound.